-Section 32.1 Medical, Dental & Vision Benefits.
-The City shall make available group medical, prescription drug, dental, and vision benefits to all employees and dependents who meet the eligibility requirements of the plan.
+The City will make available group medical, prescription drug, dental, and vision benefits to all employees and dependents who meet the eligibility requirements of the plan.
 The City will provide health insurance coverage to Employees through a high deductible healthcare plan with an associated health savings account (HSA) or a Health Reimbursement Account (HRA).
 An HRA is for those employees ineligible for an HSA based on being covered by other healthcare coverage like Medicare or TRICARE.
-As a result of new Federal Regulations set forth by the Equal Employment Opportunity Commission (EEOC) pertaining to incentivizing wellness plans which go into effect on January 1, 2017, the following construct is agreed upon with 2017 being a transition year.

-A. Medical and Pharmacy Coverage
+A. Medical and Pharmacy Coverage for the year 2020 only Premiums for the year 2020 only